MaksimsSer/-The-Tech-Academy-Basic-C-Sharp-Projects/StudentReport/README.md

 Clone or download this repository to your local machine.
 Open the solution in your preferred C# development environment (e.g., Visual Studio).
 Build and run the program.

+Program Execution

+The program prompts the user for various pieces of information related to their daily report.
+After receiving all the input, it prints a confirmation message to the console.
+The console window remains open until a key is pressed.